-The El Salvador Cacao Alliance strives to become a national initiative, positioning the country as an elite place of origin for high-quality, fine aromatic cacao in the "specialty and gourmet" segments on the international market.
+The El Salvador Cacao Alliance is a national initiative, positioning the country as a privileged source for high-quality, fine flavored cacao in the "specialty and gourmet" segments on the international market.

 The El Salvador Cacao Alliance seeks to foster the rebirth of cacao through agroforestry systems that enable families to generate income by becoming involved in cacao growing and production around the country.